juliandresbv/email-index-n-search/README.md

 - Reading and parsing the dataset, and producing JSON files to index:

-    The reading and parsing of the dataset is split into chunks of 1000 files (this will be further explained in the JSON file size section) and uses a proportion of 25% of the amount of the chunks to process.
+    The reading and parsing of the dataset is split into chunks of 1000 files (this will be further explained in the JSON file size section) and uses a proportion of 5% of the amount of the chunks to process.

-    For the specific dataset used in this project, the amount of files to read is around 517000 files, resulting in 517 chunks of size 1000, and 143 (the result of the 25% of 517 chunks) go routines spawned to process each chunk.
+    For the specific dataset used in this project, the amount of files to read is around 517000 files, resulting in 517 chunks of size 1000, and around 25 (the result of the 5% of 517 chunks) go routines spawned to process each chunk.

     The concurrent programming approach uses a [semaphore](https://www.wikiwand.com/en/Semaphore_(programming)) logic to control the amount of go routines spawned at the same time.
 This is done to avoid the overuse of resources and to limit the amount of concurrent go routines running.